MrDruv/mrdruv0005-blog/content/blog/omarchy.md

 First need to install Arch Linux.

-Installations guide of **Arch linux:** https://mrdruv0005.netlify.app/blog/archlinux/
+Installations guide for **Arch linux:** https://mrdruv0005.netlify.app/blog/archlinux/

 This is manual installation process for archlinux.
 You can install it directly using **Archinstall** inside live ISO.